Why did Satan think he could defeat God?

 Question: "Why did Satan think he could defeat God?"

-Answer: It’s hard to imagine a being who was as close to God as Lucifer (Satan) was coming to believe that he could even do battle with God, much less defeat Him.
-Even the most depraved mind should be able to see that the creature cannot possibly contend with the Creator.
-And yet Satan attempted to dethrone God and strives to this day to defy His authority, thwart His plans and harass His people.
+Answer: It is hard to imagine a being like Lucifer (Satan) believing he could even do battle with God, much less defeat Him.
+Even the most depraved mind should be able to see that a creature cannot possibly contend with the Creator.
+Yet Satan attempted to dethrone God and strives to this day to defy God's authority, thwart His plans, and harass His people.

-Perhaps part of the explanation is that pride, the worst and most evil of all sins, has blinded Satan to reality.
-Two Old Testament passages (Isaiah 14:12-15 and Ezekiel 28:11-19) furnish a picture of Satan's original position and the reasons for his loss of that position.
-They tell of an exalted angelic being, one of God's creatures, who became too proud and ambitious.
+Perhaps part of the explanation is that pride has blinded Satan to reality.
+Two Old Testament passages (Isaiah 14:12-15 and Ezekiel 28:11-19) discuss Satan's original position and the reasons for his loss of that position.
+They tell of an exalted angelic being, one of God's creatures, who became proud.
 He determined to take the throne of God for himself.
-But God removed him from his position of great dignity and honor.
-As a result of his original status and authority, Satan had great power and dignity.
-So great is his strength that Michael the archangel viewed him as a foe too powerful to oppose (Jude 9).
+But God removed him from his position.

 Recommended Resources: The Serpent of Paradise by Erwin Lutzer and Logos Bible Software.